cbor-wg/array-tags/draft-ietf-cbor-array-tags.md

 ============

 The security considerations of RFC 7049 apply; special attention is drawn to the second paragraph of Section 8 of RFC 7049.

-The tags introduced here are not expected to raise security considerations beyond those.
+The Tag for homogeneous arrays makes a promise about its tagged data item that a maliciously constructed CBOR input can then choose to ignore.
+As always, the decoder therefore has to ensure that it is not driven into an undefined state by array elements that do not fulfill the promise and that it does continue to fulfill its API contract in this case as well.

 ----